gabrielbdb/gabrielbdb/README.md

 ### Things about me ###
 - 🌱 I’m currently learning HTML5, CSS3
-- 🤔 Next learning: Java, Golang and others back-end codes.
+- 🤔 What come next: Java, Golang and others back-end codes.
 - ⚡ Other stuffs: I'm a data scout on football in Brazil
 <!--
 **gabrielbdb/gabrielbdb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.